-Stress hormones may increase cardiovascular risks for shift workersOctober 3rd, 2011 in Health /
+Stress hormones may increase cardiovascular risks for shift workersOctober 3, 2011 in Medicine & Health / Health

 A recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM) found that shift work at a young age is associated with elevated long-term cortisol levels and increased BMI.
 Previous studies have shown that long-term elevated cortisol levels lead to increased abdominal obesity, hypertension, diabetes and cardiovascular risk.